Microsoft SQL Server

 You'll need to first install the ODBC drivers for SQL Server before installing the SQL Server integration.

-you're using Apple Silicon and encounter any issues running or installing the
+If you're on a mac these can be installed with brew install unixodbc.
+If you're using Apple Silicon and encounter any issues running or installing the drivers we have some additional support documentation here (opens in a new tab)

-pip install grai-source-mssql
+pip install grai_source_mssql

-from grai_source_mssql.base import update_server
+from grai_schemas.v1.source import SourceV1

 There are other option parameters like database, protocol, and port which are also available.
 More detail about ODBC connection string arguments are available from Microsoft (opens in a new tab)